Sereg20/Task_Center/S4HANA_config/2 Task Center Config/README.md

 9. Fill in Service Group ID field with **API_TASK_SPI_REPLICATION** and press Enter then Select Service Group from the table below
 10. Click **Publish Service Groups** button

-As a result, both API_TASK_SPI_DETAILS and API_TASK_SPI_REPLICATION service groups are published and displayed in Service Group list
+As a result, both API_TASK_SPI_DETAILS and API_TASK_SPI_REPLICATION service groups have been published and displayed in Service Group list

 ![Published service groups](./Images/1.8.1.png "Published service groups")